SS Talthybius (1911): History

 Talthybius then sailed to Holyhead, Anglesey, from where she departed on 30 September to join Convoy BB 82, which had departed from the Belfast Lough on that day and arrived at Milford Haven, Pembrokeshire on 1 October.
 She then sailed on to Cardiff, Glamorgan, arriving the next day.
 She returned to Milford Haven, from where she departed on 12 October to join Convoy OS 9, which sailed from Liverpool on 13 October and arrived at Freetown, Sierra Leone on 1 November.
 Talthybius was carrying general cargo bound for Alexandria, Egypt.
 She was armed with a 4-inch or 4.7-inch gun, a Bofors gun, four machine guns and a kite.

 Talthybius was a member of Convoy BM 10, which departed from Bombay, India on 8 January 1942 and arrived at Singapore on 25 January.
 She was carrying a cargo described as "stores", which included lorries and tanks.
 On 3 February 1942, two direct hits were scored on Talthybius during a Japanese air raid on Singapore and she was set on fire.
 She was declared to be unseaworthy and abandoned, sinking in the Empire Dock, to where she had been moved following the raid.
-The officers and European crew from Talthybius formed part of the crew of HMAS Ping Wo, which took 600 refugees form Singapore to Java, Indonesia and then towed HMAS Vendetta from Tanjung Priok, Indonesia to Fremantle, Australia.
+The officers and European crew from Talthybius formed part of the crew of HMAS Ping Wo, which took 600 refugees from Singapore to Java, Indonesia and then towed HMAS Vendetta from Tanjung Priok, Indonesia to Fremantle, Australia.
 The Chinese crewmembers decided to take their chances in Singapore.

 Talthybius was salvaged by the Japanese, repaired and returned to service as Taruyasu Maru, operated by the Imperial Japanese Navy.
 The fate of Taruyasu Maru is unclear, as conflicting accounts state that either she struck a mine off Sado Island, Japan (37°07′N 137°04′E}) and sank 30 June 1945, or she was sunk by United States Navy aircraft from Task Force 38 in Maizuru Bay, Japan on 30 July 1945.
 She was salvaged by the British and repaired.
 Passed to the MoWT, she was renamed Empire Evenlode.
 She was again placed under the management of A Holt & Co Ltd. On 1 December 1945, she started the voyage back to the United Kingdom.
 This took until 8 May 1946 to complete due to the poor condition of the ship.
 Empire Evenlode served until 1949, when she was scrapped at Briton Ferry, Glamorgan.